-- 1.2.1 Completion of the WSET Level 2 Award in Wines and Spirits or an equivalent level of experience is recommended for entry to the WSET Level 3 Award in Wines.
-Candidates who believe they have a sufficiently good understanding of the subjects covered by the Level 2 Award in Wines and Spirits are advised to consult their prospective tutor before enrolment on a course of study for guidance on the accreditation of prior learning. - 1.2.2 The indicative levels of literacy and numeracy required for the examination are as follows: - literacy: Level 2 of the UK basic skills national standards, or equivalent level of literacy in the language used for the examination. - numeracy: Level 2 of the UK basic skills national standards, or equivalent.
+1.2.1 Completion of the WSET Level 2 Award in Wines or an equivalent level of experience is recommended for entry to the WSET Level 3 Award in Wines.
+Candidates who believe they have a sufficiently good understanding of the subjects covered by the Level 2 Award in Wines are advised to consult their prospective tutor before enrolment on a course of study for guidance on the accreditation of prior learning.